What Does A Temperament Test Tell Me About Myself, And Where Can I Take One?

 A melancholic person tends to be someone who is introverted and doesn't like to be around people very often.
 Instead, they want to rely on themselves and get anxious when others try to help.
 They can be artistic and want to be perfectionists in many aspects of their life.

 These are also introverted people.
 They are more caring of others, however, and instead try to be there for others without entirely showing their emotions.
 They want people to bury hatchets and make peace with each other.
 If people are not happy together, they will usually be upset as well.

 You can find many four temperaments tests online.
 The questions will vary, and how many questions you have will vary as well.
 Some quizzes take a minute to complete, while others are lengthy, but will give you a more accurate measurement.
 If you're curious about which of the four temperaments you favor, it's worth a shot.

 It should be noted that these temperaments, while an intriguing way to categorize people, should not be treated as truth.
 Instead, you should do it for fun and not think about it too seriously.
 Grouping people into one group or another is hard.
-However, you can be able to get a guess as to what personality trait you are.
+However, you can be able to get guess what personality trait you are.
 Odds are, you push more towards introverted or extroverted.
 However, many are a combination of both.
 Few people are truly pure introverts or extroverts.
-Even the party animals are prone to wanting to some time alone.
+Even the party animals are prone to wanting some time alone.
 The people who like time alone can sometimes want to get out.
 It just all depends.

 Thomas And Chess Temperaments

 These are temperament measurements for children, done by Alexander Thomas and Stella Chess, two psychologists.
-They believe that one's temperament is made up of nine traits, and how one measures in those traits can say a lot about your temperament.
+They believe that one's temperament is made up of nine traits, and how one measures those traits can say a lot about your temperament.
 You can measure your child's temperament, or even your own, through online quizzes.

 The nine traits are: